thomas-tams/mlops_02476_project/reports/README.md

 ---

 We have used Docker in different ways in our project.
-During development, we have constructed an interactive container sessions from the mlopsdtu_local_train, where we used GPU support, as well as mounted the outputs/ and models/ directories:
+During development, we have constructed interactive container sessions from the mlopsdtu_local_train, where we used GPU support, as well as mounted the outputs/ and models/ directories:

 `docker run --rm --gpus all -it -v $(pwd)/outputs:/app/outputs -v $(pwd)/models:/app/models mlopsdtu_local_train sh`